-If you’re charged with a crime in Houston or anywhere in Texas, and are not a citizen of the United States, the stakes of a criminal conviction can be even greater.
+If you’re charged with a crime in Houston or anywhere in Texas, and are a non-citizen of the United States, the stakes of a criminal conviction can be even greater.
 In addition to jail time or fines, if you are charged and convicted of an offense, the immigration consequences can be severe and lead to detention, revocation of status, denial of naturalization, removal from the country and denial of permission to re-enter the country.
 If you are a lawful permanent resident (green card holder), entered lawfully with a visa, or are undocumented, it is critical that you obtain the best criminal defense attorney you can to help you fight your criminal case and protect your legal status in this country.
-Attorney Jose Ceja has helped hundreds of non-citizens successfully fight their criminal cases and understands how important it is to do everything possible to protect his clients’ immigration status.
+Attorney Jose Ceja has helped hundreds of non-citizen clients successfully fight their criminal cases and understands how important it is to do everything possible to protect his clients’ immigration status.

 The goal is always dismissal of the charges against you.
 If your case is dismissed, then your records can be expunged, and the arrest likely won’t negatively impact your immigration case.
 For example, if you’re charged with Driving While Intoxicated and the case is dismissed, your attorney can file an expunction that would destroy most records relating to the offense and clear your name.
 An experienced, hard-working attorney can help you maximize the chances of getting your case dismissed and protecting your legal status in the country.

 However, if your case is not dismissed, then you will typically have to choose between a trial and a plea agreement, and again, an experienced criminal defense attorney can help advise you on the best way to proceed to ensure the best possible outcome as a non-citizen.